Personal Retirement Savings Account

 A Personal Retirement Savings Account (PRSA) is a type of savings account introduced to the Irish market in 2003.
 In an attempt to increase pension coverage, the Pensions Board introduced a retirement savings account, that would entice the lower paid and self-employed to start making some pension provision.
 The intention was for PRSAs to supplement any State Retirement Benefits that would be payable in years to come.

+The product bears some similarities to an Individual Savings Account in the United Kingdom and similar products in other countries.

 History

 PRSAs were introduced in 2002 to try to increase pension coverage and ensure adequate and flexible availability of cheap and portable pension products, mainly targeting the self-employed.

 In 2022, the Finance Act introduced a provision which resulted in the age limit for employer related contributions for an employee's pension no longer being counted towards the employee's age related limit.
-The act also excluded employer contributions to an employee’s PRSA from qualifying as a benefit-in-kind for tax purposes.
+The act also excluded employer contributions to an employee's PRSA from qualifying as a benefit-in-kind for tax purposes.

-The product

 There are two types of PRSAs, Standard and Non-Standard.